RichardSlater/richard-slater.co.uk/content/archives/steambirds.md

 tags: ['Android', 'Games', 'Things You Find']
 ---

-Danc gave those who read LostGarden a heads up that Spry Fox was releasing [SteamBirds](http://www.steambirds.com/) for the [Android platform](http://www.lostgarden.com/2010/11/steambirds-now-out-for-iphone-ipad-and.html).
+Danc gave those who read LostGarden a heads up that Spry Fox was releasing SteamBirds (No longer available) for the [Android platform](http://www.lostgarden.com/2010/11/steambirds-now-out-for-iphone-ipad-and.html).
 I have been watching [Spry Fox](http://www.spryfox.com/) since Dan mentioned it on Lost Garden.
 Due to being plain busy (no pun intended) I never got a chance to try SteamBirds on the web.
 Now it is on my phone I get a chance to play it while on the bus!

 [![](/uploads/2010/11/SteamBirds.png "SteamBirds")](/uploads/2010/11/SteamBirds.png)